Synaps3Protocol/sep/SEP/SEP-003/README.md

 - Emergency reserves.

 > Allocation and utilization of Treasury funds are subject to governance oversight and community proposals.

-### 1.7.2 Infrastructure & Staking Rewards

-- **Staking rewards** are sourced from the Staking Pool funded by transaction fees.
-- **Custodian incentives** are funded via Treasury allocations and the **Initial Network Reserve** (8% of total supply), ensuring long-term support for network infrastructure.

 ## 1.8 Governance and Voting Rights